$100 per team.

 b.
 A mouthpiece is required.
 No player will be allowed to participate without a mouthpiece.

 40 yards in length – 40, 25 & 10 are the first down lines.
-Two (2) Games will be schedule at the same time, on the same field.
+Two (2) Games will be scheduled at the same time, on the same field.

-Players -Teams are not required to utilize an offensive center.
-You can use a QB Tee.
+Players - You can use a QB Tee.

 a.
-If utilizing one, the offensive center is not an eligible receiver.
+The offensive center is an eligible receiver. - (6 eligible receivers.)

 b.
 The center will be responsible for setting or re-positioning the football at the line of scrimmage.
-If no center, they can use a QB TEE if necessary.
+If there is no center, they can use a QB TEE

 Starting Each Game